StephenCarlson/MiniHawk-VTOL/README.md

 - The aerodynamics and stability of the vehicle are still under analysis and subject to revision.
 The CFD poses/cases used for aerodynamics analysis are included for independent study.
 - As of Version 2 of this design, project files are prefixed with "MH7", as this is the 7th internal revision of the design of the MiniHawk VTOL.
 There may be some old "MH5" parts are retained in the repo; these are from the old version(s).
 Also, the "MH#" prefix is incidental and not to be confused with the MH airfoil series, of which the MH45 is used for this vehicle.
 Generally, "MiniHawk-VTOL" is the correct name for this design and any revisions to be released.
 - This vehicle was designed in Autodesk Inventor Professional 2019.
 While compiled STLs are provided as open-access, the Solid Model and Assembly Source files for this vehicle are withheld at the time of this writing; contact me for inquires on obtaining a copy or further development.
 One minor accommodation: STEP/STP versions of some parts such as the Hatch/Lid are included for community derivations.
-- There are some variants to each part, such as versions of the nose with and without NACA vents.
+- There are some variants to each part, such as the wings being available as smooth/plain wings, or with features to accomodate Maxeon™ C60 solar cells.
 The Winglet is available as "normal" or with an excavation for a GPS or other devices.
 The Hatch/Lid has a FPV Variant, which supports the Foxeer -Nano camera formfactor (15mm width) and has a 30.5mm grid for a video transmitter, such as the AKK Infinite DVR.
 All the part options and variations are detailed below in the [Parts Tree Diagram](#build-airframeparts).

 ## Metrics <a name="head-metrics"></a>
 | Description              | Value                     |